Some Friends Are Forever (4)

 I laughed ducking under the pillow and we were crying and laughing too.
 Our friendship took such roots that it couldn’t be shaken by the petty challenges of this mundane world.

 I thought about the incident a lot afterwards in life.
 Whether on that serene summer night I was taken by the pangs of jealousy or I had Bhaiya’s best interest at heart, I am not sure of the answer even today.
-But my mind keeps telling me that my action of that evening must have been driven more by the latter than the green-eyed monster.
+But my mind keeps telling me that my action of that evening must have been driven more by the later than the green-eyed monster.

 After all, all these people had absolute trust in me and loved me to the birth of the next world….